CasimirKaPazi/balhukbar/Grammar.md

 ### Affixes

--na -va and -p̈e are suffixes that can be added to adjectives, verbs and pronouns.
+-nā -va and -p̈e are suffixes that can be added to adjectives, verbs and pronouns.
 They show the speakers personal judgement of the object.
 Only in quotes it is used for other persons perception.

-* na - attraction
+* nā - attraction
 * va - neutral
 * p̈e - aversion

-Quotative variants are nua, vua, p̈ye.
+Quotative variants are nūa, vua, p̈ye.

 Example:
 'ai - [verb] to act emotional, to experience emotions
 na'ai - to like, to act nice
 p̈e'ai - to dislike, to be mean

-vo- and ńi- can in a similar way be used to show the direction of a verb.
+vo- and ńV- can in a similar way be used to show the direction of a verb.
 * vo - towards the speaker
-* ńi - away from the speaker, towards someone/something else
+* ńV - away from the speaker, towards someone/something else

+ńV takes the next vowel as V. ńV-p̈acip̈aci -> ńap̈acip̈aci.

 Quotative variants are voj, ńin.